Skip to Content

 Studying with us, you will learn why it’s important to establish national standards and regulations, create guidance for businesses and educate and train managers and workers to identify health and safety hazards, and ways to manage and control them so that workers can go to work and arrive home healthy.

-The Bachelor of Health Science (Occupational Safety and Health) can lead to or enhance many careers.
+The Bachelor of Health Science (Occupational Health and Safety) can lead to or enhance many careers.
 Our graduates are working as:

 Do you need help choosing your courses, or would you like to speak to an Adviser about your study?
 We would love to help you so please contact us.